GuidanceMantras/GuidanceMantras/README.md

 - People will be nice when taking money from you, afterwards, people behave strangely.
 - Learn to interpret a person via his/her personalities, his/her talking, from his/her past if possible, his/her motive
 - Stay away from person if you feel that a person is not good for you.
+- Learn to be gentlemen and nice, when you need something from someone or want some work from someone

 ### Chain of effects in life
 - will be added with diagram